Back to forecast

 The National Hurricane Center data suggests one storm forms every two years in the Atlantic basin, which consists of the Caribbean, Gulf of Mexico and Atlantic Ocean north of the equator.
 The last storm of the season typically forms on or before November 23.

-November tropical systems this decade were also seen in 2013, 2011 and 2010.
+Named November storms also formed in 2016, 2015, 2013, 2011 and 2010.

 Looking back at the historical 2005 season, three tropical storms took shape in November with another forming in December.
 Tropical Storm Epsilon, the most intense of the systems, formed on November 29, 2005 in the open Atlantic and became a hurricane on December 2.
 In 2004, Tropical Storm Otto formed on Nov.
 30, the last day of hurricane season, east of Bermuda.
 It too lasted until Dec.
 2, when it was downgraded to a tropical depression.